 NOTICE TO PATIENTS:

-The Board of Behavioral Sciences receives and responds to complaints regarding services provided within the scope of practice of (marriage and family therapists, licensed educational psychologists, Licensed Clinical Social Workers or professional clinical counselors).
+The Board of Behavioral Sciences receives and responds to complaints regarding services provided within the scope of practice of marriage and family therapists, licensed educational psychologists, clinical social workers, or professional clinical counselors.
 You may contact the board online at www.bbs.ca.gov, or by calling (916) 574-7830.